m-h-s/RAPID/README.md

 ### copyright
 License: Creative Commons <br>
-The use, modification, and distribution of the source code is allowed under the condition that the original work and the original developer is cited.
+* The use, modification, and distribution of the source code is allowed under the condition that the original work and the original developer is cited.
+<br><br>
-Obtaining permission from teh original developer is required.
+* Obtaining permission from the original developer is required.

 ### References
 1. Sadi, M. H. (2020).
 "Assisting with API design through Reusing Design Knowledge". <br>